Sam Haggerty Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fifth in the league with a collective 9.6 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks second in the league with a collective 9.9 strikeouts per nine innings.

-- The Blue Jays' 3.93 team ERA ranks 12th across all MLB pitching staffs.
+- The Blue Jays have a 3.77 team ERA that ranks 11th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.